teddyaroca/X_necrophora_pop_gen/README.md

 # Population genetics of **_Xylaria necrophora_**, an emerging pathogen of soybean in the southern United States.

 ### Below is information regarding methods pertinent to the data in this repository.
-These methods are an excerpt from the manuscript submitted to Phytopathology (December 2022).
+These methods are an excerpt from the manuscript submitted to .

 **Title:**

-# Emergence of recombining semi- and fully-clonal lineages of the fungal soybean pathogen **_Xylaria necrophora_** in the southern United States.
+# Emergence of semi and mostly clonal lineages of the soybean pathogen **_Xylaria necrophora_**.

 Authors: Teddy Garcia-Aroca<sup>a\*</sup> Jonathan Richards<sup>b</sup>, Jeremy Brown<sup>b</sup>, Paul P. Price<sup>c</sup>, Cheryl P. Andam<sup>d</sup>, and Vinson P. Doyle<sup>b\*</sup>